Trichinosis is a disease caused by the larvae of a small parasitic worm which can affect both animals and humans.

-    Feral wild boar that have been shot by hunters and are supplied directly to consumers or local retailers, need to be tested for trichinella.
+Feral wild boar that have been shot by hunters and are supplied directly to consumers or local retailers should be tested for trichinella.

 Testing helps protect consumers from eating infected meat.

-We supply guidance and technical information for hunters on testing feral wild boar for trichinella that explains how samples should be taken and sent.
+The Animal Health and Plant Agency (APHA) has developed guidance for hunters on testing feral wild boar for trichinella that explains how samples should be taken and sent.